 - Be sure to schedule your routine checkup.
 It is recommended that you visit the dentist every six months.

 At what age should I start taking my child to see the dentist?

 The American Academy of Pediatric Dentistry (AAPD) recommends that children first see a dentist as early as six months of age and no later than one year.
 During this time, your son or daughter’s baby teeth will be coming in and we can monitor the health of those first few teeth.
 After the first visit, be sure to schedule regular checkups every six months.

 How often should I see the dentist?

 Children, teens, and adults should all see us for a regular checkup at least once every six months.
 Patients who are at a greater risk for oral cancer or gum disease may be required to come in more than just twice a year.
-Dr. Schneider will help determine how often you should visit our office for regular checkups.
+Dr. Han will help determine how often you should visit our office for regular checkups.